What is XcomUtil?

 - Allows to play only Day Missions or only Night Missions.

 - Allows to choose the light level, terrain and UFO/USO before each tactical mission.

 - Allows for world terrain and UFO/USO floorplans/shapes randomization.

 - Permits players/modders to use new terrains and other features.

 - Adds an AutoCombat feature to automatically resolve a combat.

-- Option to fix research tree bugs in TFTD thanks to integration of Blade's Research Bug Fixer (9.7 only, for earlier use the TRTBAG or hack the fixer into earlier versions by downloading a copy of 9.7 and finding it's ResFix.exe inside the \bin folder, copying the exe to the location of xcomutil and adding it to the xcuhook4.bat; compatibility not guaranteed with latter method).
+- Option to fix research tree bugs in TFTD thanks to integration of Blade's Research Bug Fixer (9.7 only, for earlier use an earlier version of the fixer, hack the fixer included in 9.7 into earlier versions of XComUtil by downloading a copy of 9.7 and finding it's ResFix.exe inside the \bin folder, copying the exe to the location of xcomutil and adding it to the xcuhook4.bat; compatibility not guaranteed, or use the old fashioned TRTBAG).

 - Offers a fix for the Base Disjoint Bug (was non-optional in 9.6 and earlier, see But I Don't Want Some Features).